gergana-hristanova/university/README.md

 # university

 A collection of coding projects and assignments completed during my university studies.
-This repository serves as a portfolio of my work, showcasing solutions, experiments, and practice code across different courses and topics.
+This repository serves as a portfolio of my academic work, showcasing solutions, experiments, and practice code across different courses and topics.

 ---

-## 📂 Contents
+## 📂 Topics
-- Algorithms and Data Structures
-- Object-Oriented Programming
-- Systems Programming
+- Introduction to Programming (FMI)
-- Web Development
-- Miscellaneous university projects

 ---